-- As far as possible, the transport of components to the site along the R27 should be planned to avoid weekends and holiday periods; - The contractor should inform local farmers and representatives from the SLM and the Tourism representatives of dates and times when abnormal loads will be undertaken; - The contractor must ensure that damage caused by construction related traffic to the gravel public roads and local, internal farm roads is repaired on a regular basis throughout the construction phase.
-The costs associated with the repair must be borne by the contractor; - Dust suppression measures must be implemented for heavy vehicles such as wetting of gravel roads on a regular basis3, adhering to speed limits and ensuring that vehicles used to transport sand and building materials are fitted with tarpaulins or covers;
+As far as possible, the transport of components to the site along the R27 should be planned to avoid weekends and holiday periods;

+- The contractor should inform local farmers and representatives from the SLM and the Tourism representatives of dates and times when abnormal loads will be undertaken; - The contractor must ensure that damage caused by construction related traffic to the gravel public roads and local, internal farm roads is repaired on a regular basis throughout the construction phase.
+The costs associated with the repair must be borne by the contractor; - Dust suppression measures must be implemented for heavy vehicles such as wetting of gravel roads on a regular basis, adhering to speed limits and ensuring that vehicles used to transport sand and building materials are fitted with tarpaulins or covers; - All vehicles must be road-worthy and drivers must be qualified and made aware of the potential road safety issues and need for strict speed limits; - The Contractor should ensure that workers are informed that no waste can be thrown out of the windows while being transported to and from the site.
-3 Treated effluent (non-potable) water should be used for wetting of roads and construction areas

-- All vehicles must be road-worthy and drivers must be qualified and made aware of the potential road safety issues and need for strict speed limits; - The Contractor should ensure that workers are informed that no waste can be thrown out of the windows while being transported to and from the site.
 Workers who throw waste out windows should be fined; - The Contractor should be required to collect waste along access roads on a weekly basis; - Waste generated during the construction phase should be transported to the local permitted landfill site. - EMP measures and penalties should be implemented to ensure farm gates are closed at all times and speed limits s are adhered to at all times.